Husky women take 17th at NCAA track and field meet

 Basketball

-• Garfield’s Pierre Crockrell Jr. announced on Twitter that he committed to the University of the Pacific.
+• Garfield’s Pierre Crockrell Jr. announced on Twitter that he has committed to the University of the Pacific.
 The three-star point guard will play for Damon Stoudamire at the West Coast Conference school.

-Ultimate
+Ultimate disk

 • A team from Roosevelt High School won the Girls Division at the National Invite tournament in Rockford, Ill.
 The top-ranked Roughriders beat Lone Peak, Utah, in the final 10-9.